 A Memorandum of Understanding between SBID and educators at a variety of universities, groups and forums was formed to improve the outcome of course content for a career in the commercial environment.
 In review SBID dissolved the initiative.
 In 2011, SBID created and own the IP of a course accreditation system with individual universities empowered to provide an interior design degree.

-In 2015 SBID was awarded independent professional body accreditation status by the HESA’s Key Information Set (KIS).
+In 2015 SBID was awarded independent professional body accreditation status by the HESA’s Unistats Dataset (formerly known as Key Information Statistics; KIS).
 SBID assess how fit-for-purpose tuition transfers to the commercial world for students to make an informed choice when selecting a university.
 They measure interior design modules and accredit university course content specifically for interior design degrees ensuring each course meets all-inclusive standards.
 The accreditation relates to measured educational and business processes forming part of each university’s central government funding status.

 As part of SBID’s aim to ensure the Interior Design industry prepares emerging designers with the correct learning tools and skills to become professional interior designers, SBID created Centres of Excellence forming part of SBID registration and incorporation prospectus.
 After eight years co-operation between universities and SBID, the link between excellence and elitism was still unclear to the wider public.